funvill/funvill.github.io/_posts/2011-02-14-status-update-feb-15.md

 layout: single
 title: Status update Feb 15
 date: 2011-02-14 16:07
+categories: Arduino Development
-categories: Arduino, Development Interesting Media, News, Vancouver
+tags: Arduino Development Interesting Media News Vancouver
 ---
 <ul>
 	<li><a href="http://www.raygunrevival.com/">Ray Gun Revival</a> has been launched.
 We sent out 8k unsolicited email newsletter to anyone that had anything to do with the old site and only ~50 people followed the link and signed up for the newsletter.
 Showing me that spam just doesn't work.</li>